lupyuen/nuttx-star64/README.md

 # Device Tree for RISC-V QEMU

-Let's dump the Device Tree for QEMU RISC-V...
+To dump the Device Tree for QEMU RISC-V, we specify `dumpdtb`...

 ```bash
 ## Dump Device Tree for QEMU RISC-V